twitter/communitynotes/documentation/contributing/writing-notes.md

 - A contributor with 12 Writing Impact but 5% hit rate can write 10 notes every 24 hours.
 - A contributor with 100 Writing Impact but 5% hit rate can write 10 notes every 24 hours.

+#### Post author limit

+Contributors’ ability to write proposed notes on a single post author is determined by how helpful the community has found their past contributions.
+- Initially, a contributor can write up to 3 notes in a 24 hour period on a given post author
+- After 6 total notes on a given post author:
+   - If author-specific CRH rate (CRH notes/total proposed notes on post author) is at least 5%, the per post author limit is equal to the hit rate in percent, rounded down.
+   - If author-specific CRH rate is between 1% and 5% (or less than 1% but with fewer than 15 total proposed notes), the per post author limit is equal to 1 note per day.
+   - If author-specific CRH rate is less than 1% and at least 15 total notes have been proposed, the per post author limit is 1 note per week.

+These CRH hit rates are calculated with notes written since May 28, 2025.
+The limits are also subject to overall note limits described above.

 ### What makes a good Community Note?